imd1005-web-development-winter-2023/group-project/README.md

 5. You should also have an awesome empty state when a user first opens your app ([examples](https://www.toptal.com/designers/ux/empty-state-ux-design)).
 6. Though not required, consider "branding" your app with a cool product name, and logo.

-## Instructions for the code review

-It is your responsibility to both request a code review from your team members and to conduct a code review for one of your team members.

-### Request code review

-1. When you are between 50% - 100% completed your assignment 03, inform your team members that you require a code review

-### Conduct code review

-1. Work with your team members to identify when someone requests a code review
-2. Create a GitHub Issue in your team members assignment 03 repository to record the results of the following checks
-3. Check to see that their HTML code validates using the [WC3 HTML Validator](https://validator.w3.org)
-4. Check to see that their CSS code validates using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-5. Check to see that basic functionality is working in their web app (add todo, delete todo)

-## Assignment acceptance criteria

-* Publish your code to GitHub using the GitHub classrooms generated repository
-* Use the GitHub Pages service to host your pages
-* Ensure you have a license file in your repository (recommend MIT license)
-* Ensure you have the assignment readme.md file in your repository

 ## Grading rubric